2011 Djiboutian protests: February 19–25

 On February 19, clashes were reported to be intensifying.
 Anti-government protestors clashed with security forces 24 hours after hundreds of demonstrators demanding the president step down hurled stones at riot police who fired back with tear gas.
 At least one policeman was killed, and sources said one protester had also been killed.
 The protest leaders were arrested The next day, Djiboutian authorities released three opposition leaders as opponents of President Ismail Guelleh clashed with police.

 Leaders of the United Sun Nations, opposition parties and protest organisers were set to meet on February 24 to plan mass protests for the following day.
 Police acting on behalf of Gulleh arrested 300 organisers during and after the mass protests on February 18, with reports of torture being used to sedate the activists.
 After the failure of the leaders to turn up on February 24, opposition leader Bourhan Mohammed Ali stated he feared the protests had lost momentum.
 Protests had been planned for March 4, but it remained to be seen if the Djiboutians would be able to coordinate themselves without the 300 arrested leaders.

 February 26 – March 11

 On March 3, Djibouti ordered its opposition party to cancel its anti-government protests which were to be held on March 4, 2011 due to a previous rally a month earlier turning violent.
-Mohammed Daoud, head of the opposition Djibouti Party for Development, said that protests will occur as scheduled.
-On the 4th soldiers and police filled the streets to prevent the planned demonstration blocking the route to the city's main stadium where they were to have taken place and preventing the protest.
+Mohammed Daoud, head of the opposition Djibouti Party for Development, said that protests would occur as scheduled.
+On the 4th soldiers and police filled the streets to prevent the planned demonstration from blocking the route to the city's main stadium where they were to have taken place and preventing the protest.
 A protest was planned for March 11, but security forces scuppered the protest and detained 4 opposition leaders.